 Proposals were made in 2013 that had the intention of making it obligatory for everyone to wear a helmet at all times.
-However, this met with strong opposition from town halls and a number of cycle hire companies in large cities and the proposals were subsequently dropped.
+However, this was met with strong opposition from town halls and several cycle hire companies in large cities and the proposals were subsequently dropped.

 The current law which was updated in May 2014, states that cyclists under the age of 16 are obliged to wear a helmet at all times, whether cycling in urban or non-urban areas.

-Adults over the age of 16 must wear a helmet outside of urban areas, but are exempt when riding up steep hills, are riding during excessive heat or if they are professional cyclists.
-So does that mean that if you are hot, riding up a hill or a professional cyclist, you are less likely to have an accident?
+Adults over the age of 16 must wear a helmet outside of urban areas but are exempt when riding up steep hills, riding during excessive heat or if they are professional cyclists.
+So does that mean that if you are hot, riding up a hill, or are a professional cyclist, you are less likely to have an accident?

 Cycling Rules In Spain

 Below you will find the main rules in Spain when riding a bicycle.

 Riding a bicycle on pavements, sidewalks, public parks, and other similar pedestrian areas is also not permitted, except at a speed of less than 10 km/h and when the following conditions apply:-

 When pushing a bicycle, you are classed as a pedestrian and can therefore push your bike on the pavement.